 Provide summary of this project, briefly review the statements made in the abstract, in particular, if the enumerated objectives and goal are achieved.
 Emphasize and highlight the lessons learned, point out the direction for further improvement if needed.

-In out project, we succeed in implementing the dictionary learning algorithm and parallelizing the core of this algorithm – K-SVD.
-With the parallelized version of K-SVD, the speed the dictionary training process was improved to a large extent.
+In our project, we succeed in implementing the dictionary learning algorithm and parallelizing the core of this algorithm – K-SVD.
+With the parallelized version of K-SVD, the speed of the dictionary training process was improved to a large extent.
 To parallelize the K-SVD, we learned the batching technology that can make GPU run several kernels simultaneously.
-And implementing and comparing the performance of version parallel programs implemented with cudaMemcpy function and dedicated kernel respectively, we noticed the memory access between host and device is usually the most costly part of the whole program.
+After implementing and comparing the performance of parallel version programs implemented with cudaMemcpy function and dedicated kernel respectively, we noticed the memory access between host and device is usually the most time-consuming part of the whole program.
 To achieve better performance, the CUDA program should avoid the data interaction between host and device.

-Although our work has improved the speed the dictionary training algorithm, there exist other processes in the algorithm can be parallelized to achieve further improvement such as the principle component analysis in the patch signal extraction phase.
+Although our work has improved the speed of dictionary training algorithm, there exists other processes in the whole program which can be parallelized to achieve further improvement such as the principle component analysis in the patch-signal-extraction phase.